 While teams cannot collect some business-value metrics until release, they need to know how to obtain the measures before the release decision occurs.
 Some practices which help support this include:

 - Full-stack telemetry – the ability to monitor for problems across the entire stack that a system covers

 - Visual displays – tools that display automated measurements

 - Federated monitoring – consolidated monitoring across applications in the solution that creates a holistic view of problems and performance

-Six practices support the ability to respond and recover from production issues:
+Several practices support the ability to respond and recover from production issues:

 - Cross-team collaboration – a mindset of cooperation across the Value Stream to identify and solve problems as they arise